Inventory Discrepancies in Apparel: The 8 Real Causes and How to Fix Each

 This guide covers the eight specific causes that account for most apparel inventory discrepancies, the operational signature of each, the fix that addresses each at the workflow level, and the structural fix that addresses most of them at once.
 It assumes the reader is operating in or planning for a multi-channel apparel environment, where retail-only or warehouse-only fixes do not solve the underlying problem.

-What is the operational picture when inventory discrepancies are out of control?
+What does the operational picture look like when discrepancies are out of control?

 Before diagnosing causes, it helps to recognize the symptoms.
 Apparel brands with significant inventory discrepancies share a consistent operational picture.